 The 2013 Orin Swift Cellars Mercury Head was young at the time of our tasting; the nose is voluptuous and full of fresh and lively fruit tinged by secondary tones of toasted oak including mocha and vanilla.
 It shows ripe blackberry, cherry and black currant leading to a soft rounded entry on the palate that quickly gains in complexity showcasing a “Napa boldness” often found with this variety produced from the region.
 The finish is long both with fruit and robust long-lasting tannins containing a perceptible sediment quality.

 Papillion is one of their most sought-after wines and and is instantly recognized from the memorable label.
 A photograph taken by the famed celebrity photographer Greg Gorman graces the front of the bottle; the label is an image of human hands with the word Papillon showing.
-And these are farming hands – the hands of one of the nicest old school vintners in Napa Valley one will ever meet, Vince Tofanelli.
+And these are farming hands, the paws of one of the nicest old school vintners in Napa Valley one will ever meet, Vince Tofanelli.
 Incidentally Greg Gorman learned a bit about wine making from Dave Phinney and for a number of years operated his own wine label called GKG Cellars.

-Papillon is always a Bordeaux variety-based Cabernet Sauvignon dominated blend.
 The 2013 Orin Swift Cellars Papillon shows bright lively aromatics with hints of mocha on the bouquet.
 The palate has a broad appeal with notes of cherry and blackberry.
 The tannins are refined for such a young wine and are well integrated yet linger for some time on the long finish.

 Wineries that are involved in charities often donate some bottles, are involved in charity events or donate a percentage of sales to charities.
 Orin Swift takes their charity involvement a step further with the production of Veladora, a Sauvignon Blanc.
 This wine is a tribute to the Hispanic farm workers in the wine industry.
 100% of this wine’s profits are donated to “Puertas Abiertas” – or Open Doors.
 This is a charity organization that provides dental services, counseling and health screenings for farm workers.